 Because it was nearly pure aluminum, and pure aluminum is very rarely found in nature, scientists believe that this aluminum artifact was created artificially.

 On the other hand, when it became clear that the object was made from an aluminum-magnesium alloy, experts quickly found an answer to the question of how an aluminum artifact could withstand the ravages of time so well.
 The scientists explained that pure aluminum is prone to oxidization, which contributes to the creation of a special layer protecting it from further corrosion.
-As a result, the aluminum artifact made 98 percent from aluminum can endure not only high pressure but also heat and other severe natural conditions, answering the question how the metal could withstand the ravages of time so well, reported The Voice Of Russia.
+As a result, the aluminum artifact made 98 percent from aluminum can endure not only high pressure but also heat and other severe natural conditions, answering the question of how the metal could withstand the ravages of time so well, reported The Voice Of Russia.

 This is a video of the world’s 10 strangest out-of-place artifacts: